 Fall 2020 Beach Clean-up

-In order to limit contact between individuals, we will not be supplying clean-up materials.
 Please bring your own gloves and container for carrying trash.
 Get creative and look for a reusable container around your home!

-As this will be a week long event, there will not be a dumpster available to leave trash.
 Please take all trash you pick up with you when you leave!

 Help protect other beachgoers and the community and be sure to put on a mask when in the parking lot or on the beach if you are unable to properly socially distance (6 ft).